-1 point non functional movement, motory co-ordination is minimal or non-existent.

-2 points sequence of movement can only happen very slowly and with difficulty.
-If effected with rapid repetition, it will not exceed 25% of the normal range of movement.

-3 points as above, up to 50% of full range of movement.

-4 points slight unco-ordination of movements and / or not more than 75% of normal range of movement.

-5 points normal motory co-ordination.
+- 1 point non functional movement, motory co-ordination is minimal or nonexistent. - 2 points sequence of movement can only happen very slowly and with difficulty.
+If effected with rapid repetition, it will not exceed 25% of the normal range of movement. - 3 points as above, up to 50% of full range of movement. - 4 points slight unco-ordination of movements and/or not more than 75% of normal range of movement. - 5 points normal motory co-ordination.

-In the case of the injury being of orthopaedic origin, and therefore one is faced with problems of ankylosis or even a latent pathology in a reduction of range of movement, the pointscore (from 0 to 5) is expressed as follows:-
+In the case of the injury being of orthopaedic origin, and therefore one is faced with problems of ankylosis or even a latent pathology in a reduction of range of movement, the pointscore (from 0 to 5) is expressed as follows:- c.17 After the analytical evaluation and functional tests (c.15; c.16), a classification into Sport Classes is given according to the following criteria:

-0 point no range of movement
+- 0 point no range of movement

-1 points minimal range of movement
+- 1 point minimal range of movement

-2 points 1/4 of normal range of movement
+- 2 point 1/4 of normal range of movement

-3 points 1/2 of normal range of movement
+- 3 point 1/2 of normal range of movement

-4 points 3/4 of normal range of movement
+- 4 point 3/4 of normal range of movement

-5 points normal range of movement
+- 5 point normal range of movement